oven-sh/bun/README.md

-# Bun
+# bun

-Bun is a new:
+bun is a new:

 - JavaScript/TypeScript/JSX transpiler
 - JavaScript & CSS bundler